 We hope these protocols and guidelines help ensure the health and wellbeing of the entire DFAC community.
-They are effective through Dec.
-31, 2020.
+They are effective until further notice.
 They will be amended as needed as new information becomes available.

 If you plan to visit DFAC, please use our Symptom Checker (below) before you do.
 Thanks for helping make sure our community stays healthy!

 For over two years now, the Dunedin Fine Art Center (DFAC) has worked to protect all of their visitors, students, and staff from the effects of a global pandemic.
 Those efforts have ranged from closing our doors on March 17th, 2020 along with most everyone else in the country, to an ongoing set of enhanced health and safety protocols that have attempted to protect even the most vulnerable of our community.
 “DFAC has always been a safe place to explore your creativity,” noted DFAC President, George Ann Bissett.
 “We, like everyone else, just had to up our game, to meet the increased risk everyone was facing… If all of the appreciative comments we’ve received, along with the students being able to share in our creative community since we were one of the first nonprofits to reopen way back on June 1, 2020, are any indication, it’s been a pretty safe environment at DFAC.
 We are fortunate here at DFAC, that we have such good building ventilation systems.
 Keeping fresh air circulating is one of the best defenses.
 We will continue all of the safety protocols we have in place: Wash our hands frequently, clean our spaces frequently and be especially careful if you personally are a high-risk individual, or live with a high-risk individual (SEE BELOW).
 This also means to remember, if you are not feeling well, DO NOT come to DFAC.

 If you are not feeling well, please DO NOT come to DFAC. (see your Daily Symptom Checker for guidance).